Princess Zelda: Gamebooks

 Alongside Link, Zelda appears in several Nintendo gamebooks.
 The Crystal Trap and The Shadow Prince were published in 1992, which were written in the style of Choose Your Own Adventure books.
 The Crystal Trap focuses on Zelda freeing Link from the trap, while The Shadow Prince involves Link saving Zelda.

 Merchandise

 Zelda has been reproduced in the form of figurines and plush toys.
 Various amiibo have been released since 2014 depicting her in several incarnations.
 Two amiibo of Zelda and Sheik were released for the Super Smash Bros. series in 2014 and 2015.
 Several amiibo of Zelda have been released for the Zelda series, including the Wind Waker incarnation, the Breath of the Wild incarnation and Zelda and loftwing from Skyward Sword.
 In November 2023, an amiibo for Tears of the Kingdom depicting Zelda holding the Master Sword was released.
-A Lego minifigure of Zelda was revealed in May 2024 as part of a Great Deku Tree Lego set.
+A Lego minifigure of Zelda is included as part of a Great Deku Tree Lego set.
+A second Zelda minifigure was included in a Lego set based on the final battle in Ocarina of Time.